who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 - How many SNVs have been called by both technologies?
 - How many SNVs have been missed by short and/or long read sequencing?

+Now, explore the variants in the **IGV**.
+Open IGV and load the Homo_sapiens.GRCh38.dna.fasta (`$ref`) reference genome by selecting Genomes>Load from File or Genomes>Load from URL.
+The new genome will be added to the drop-down menu, and also loaded and displayed in the IGV window.

+Then, load your BAM files `$LRS_bam` and `$SRS_bam`.

+Go to position (PENDING)

 ## SV Calling {svcalling}

 Algorithms for calling SVs from long-read sequencing data include:
 -	[Sniffles](http://github.com/fritzsedlazeck/Sniffles): best used with minimap2 or NGMLR.
 -	[NanoSV](http://github.com/philres/ngmlr): best used with LAST.

-Since we used minimap2 for the alignment, now we will use sniffles for calling structural variants.
+Here, we will use sniffles for calling structural variants.

 ```
 sniffles -m $LRS_bam -v SVs/LRS_SVs.vcf